 Ko had grown heated but stopped himself and, without a pause, said, “Excuse me, please.
 I need to bathe and lie down before dinner.”

 Ko woke from his nap at sunset.
-His spirits had improved spirits he had a keen appetite.
+His spirits had improved and he had a keen appetite.
 “Everything smells wonderful,” he yawned.

 The carp turned out perfectly.
 As they ate, the mood grew convivial.
 Mai-ling, relieved by her husband’s recovery, surprised both men by saying that she might take just a taste of the wine.
 When she got up to get a cup, Ko whispered merrily to Hsi-wei, “This is an event.
 She never drinks.”